mastermalone/auth0-migration-process/READ.md

 ## Step 1:

-Using a Database Client such as DBeaver, connect to the tongal DB and run the following SQL:
+Using a Database Client such as DBeaver, connect to the DB and run the following SQL:

 #### **NOTE: This will be updated to include social media information**